Skip to Content

 • On medium speed, whip 3 large egg whites to soft peak.
 With the mixer running, slowly add 6 oz granulated sugar.
 Increase the speed to medium high and whip to full peak.

-• Pipe or the meringue onto the prepared baking sheet in the desired shape.
+• Pipe or spread the meringue onto the prepared baking sheet in the desired shape.
 Bake for about 2 hours (depending on the shape) until completely dry.

 • To prevent browning, after about an hour prop the oven door open with a wooden spoon or you can turn off the oven and leave the door closed.